-Semester 2 (spring)

-Code Title of UE tot. h.
-ECTS Compulsory Courses (24 ECTS) Applied biostatistics II (lecture with exercises) 28 + 14 4 Bioinformatics algorithms 28 3 BC.7101 Lecture and Journal Club series 28 2 Evolutionary genomics (lecture with exercises) 28 + 2 days 3 Mass spectrometry to systems biology 28 2 BL.6002 Classical models in biology (lecture) 28 3 BL.6003 Classical models in biology (exercises) 14 1 BC.7102 Machine learning (lecture with exercises) 28 + 14 4 Applied biological image processing (lecture with exercises) 14 + 14 2 Total 24
+Semester 2 (spring) Code Title of UE tot. h.
+ECTS Compulsory Courses (24 ECTS) Applied biostatistics II (lecture with exercises) 28 + 14 4 Bioinformatics algorithms 28 3 SBC.07101 Lecture and Journal Club series 28 2 Evolutionary genomics (lecture with exercises) 28 + 2 days 3 Mass spectrometry to systems biology 28 2 SBL.06002 Classical models in biology (lecture) 28 3 SBL.06003 Classical models in biology (exercises) 14 1 SBC.07102 Machine learning (lecture with exercises) 28 + 14 4 Applied biological image processing (lecture with exercises) ) 14 + 14 2 Total 24

-The compulsory courses are complemented with 14 ECTS obtained in the first and / or second semester through a combination of specialized courses taken from other MSc or BSc programmes of the Faculties of Science of the Universities of Fribourg and Berne to fill particular needs and / or an individual term project.
+The compulsory courses are complemented with 14 ECTS credits obtained in the first and/or second semester through a combination of specialized courses taken from other MSc or BSc programmes of the Faculties of Science of the Universities of Fribourg and Bern to fill particular needs and/or an individual term project.
 The choice of lectures requires the approval of the study advisor of this MSc programme.